 So I really don’t want to throw money away on expensive drugstore products that are poorly regulated (if at all) by the FDA, and whose benefits are not supported by the latest scientific research.

-… Related post: The Quack Miranda Warning
+… Related post: The Quack Miranda read on The blockbuster drug

 My husband has had mildly elevated cholesterol for years.
 At several points in time, his doctor has recommended that he start taking one of the cholesterol-lowering drugs, like Lipitor (atorvastatin), the best-selling prescription drug of all time.

 read on One woman’s unwitting contribution to medicine

 I’m always interested in medical ethics news, and a few days ago I saw

 Henrietta Lacks’s name mentioned.
 Who is Henrietta Lacks?

 She was a poor, African-American woman who, in 1951, died at the very young age of 31 from an aggressive form of cervical cancer.
 Sadly, she left behind five young children.

 read on Physicians have a role in lowering health care costs

 The Mayo Clinic has been busy this month.

 Journal of the American Medical Association (JAMA) titled “Views of US Physicians About Controlling Health Care Costs.”

 Mayo Clinic Proceedings published its conclusion that nearly 40% of current medical practices are of no net benefit and needlessly contribute to high health care … read on How much does good health cost?
 Apparently less than we are spending…

 although Americans far outspend other countries on health care, our health is poor in comparison.

 The healthiest citizens, no surprise, are in the wealthier cities and states, and vice versa.
 And it’s not because they can afford better health insurance.
 Other studies have linked education and income level to better …

 Two reports last week reminded Americans—again—that we are eating too much salt (sodium), and

 Possibly.
 But it’s not helpful to focus the blame on salt, when it alone is not the problem.

 The American Heart Association (AHA) reported that, on average, adults consume 4,000 mg of sodium every day, or about twice what’s recommended.
 The United … read on

 Few things make me crazier about health care in the media than reading back-to-back, conflicting stories.

-For example, last week I read the article A drink a day linked to healthy aging .
-A few days later I read Even a drink a day boosts cancer death risk, alcohol study finds.
+.
+A few days later I read A drink a day linked to healthy aging .
+Even a drink a day boosts cancer death risk, alcohol study finds